vando026/ahri/README.md

     <https://github.com/vando026/ahri/wiki/2-Read-functions>

--   Set functions, which describes a range of functions for processing the data, subsetting the data, and other data tasks.
+-   Set functions, which describes a range of functions for processing the data, subsetting the data, and other data transformations.
     <https://github.com/vando026/ahri/wiki/3-Set-functions>

 -   Make and get variables, which describes a range of functions for